auriane-str/SpikeNet2/README.md

 For this method use `reorderedfonction` for the channel reordering step.

+You will find in `functions_used`, the functions called in the code, but you should have them when downloading the Spikenet2 GitHub.

 The first method is faster than the second because processes a larger number of windows.